jamesburchill/ai-command-library/.github/ISSUE_TEMPLATE/submit-a-new-ai-command.md

 ---
-name: Submit a new Ai Command Prompt
+name: Submit a New AI Command
 about: Describe the prompt you want to share
 title: New Ai Prompt for Review
 labels: Ai Prompt